Really? Writing? Again?

 So why spend yet more time and attention on writing skills?
 Research shows that deliberate practice—that is, close focus on improving one’s skills—makes all the difference in how one performs.
 Revisiting the craft of writing—especially on the early end of college—will improve your writing much more than simply producing page after page in the same old way.
 Becoming an excellent communicator will save you a lot of time and hassle in your studies, advance your career, and promote better relationships and a higher quality of life off the job.
 Honing your writing is a good use of your scarce time.

-Also consider this: a recent survey of employers conducted by the Association of American Colleges and Universities found that 89 percent of employers say that colleges and universities should place more emphasis on “the ability to effectively communicate orally and in writing.”1 It was the single-most favored skill in this survey.
+Also consider this: a 2009 survey of employers conducted by the Association of American Colleges and Universities found that 89 percent of employers say that colleges and universities should place more emphasis on “the ability to effectively communicate orally and in writing.”
+It was the single-most favored skill in this survey.
 In addition, several of the other valued skills are grounded in written communication: “Critical thinking and analytical reasoning skills” (81%); “The ability to analyze and solve complex problems” (75%); and “The ability to locate, organize, and evaluate information from multiple sources” (68%).
 This emphasis on communication probably reflects the changing reality of work in the professions.
-Employers also reported that employees will have to “take on more responsibilities,” “use a broader set of skills,” “work harder to coordinate with other departments,” face “more complex” challenges, and mobilize “higher levels of learning and knowledge.”2 If you want to be a professional who interacts frequently with others3—presumably you do; you’re in college—you have to be someone who can anticipate and solve complex problems and coordinate your work with others,4 all of which depend on effective communication.
+Employers also reported that employees will have to “take on more responsibilities,” “use a broader set of skills,” “work harder to coordinate with other departments,” face “more complex” challenges, and mobilize “higher levels of learning and knowledge.”
+If you want to be a professional who interacts frequently with others—presumably you do; you’re in college—you have to be someone who can anticipate and solve complex problems and coordinate your work with others, all of which depend on effective communication.

 Writing is one of the most important skills to our society, and it almost always has been.
 Having the ability to write is what separates history from pre-history!
 That’s a pretty big deal!
 Because most professors have different expectations, it can be tricky knowing what exactly they’re looking for.
 Pay attention to the comments they leave on your paper, and make sure to use these as a reference for your next assignment.
 I try to pay attention and adapt to the professor’s style and preferences.